karnawis/my-gatsby-starter/README.md

 * if there's any issue try `yarn cache clean` or try `rm -RF node_modules`

 # to do
-* include a node versiona and make sure you use it .nvm
+* include a node versiona and make sure you use it .nvmrc
 * add main components footer, gallery
+* start adding proptypes